 In order to pick the fresh fruit, the vines must be completely dry.
 Even a slight shower the night before, heavy dew, or damp conditions from a frost night is enough to delay harvest until the conditions improve on the bog.
 Depending on the harvest season, these conditions can provide more than enough challenges to growers.

 Today, dry harvested bogs are picked using mechanical pickers with styles named Darlington, Furford or Western.
 These self-propelled harvesters all work in a similar manner, combing through the bogs and the fruit is then conveyed into a burlap bag or wooden box.
 In previous generations, wooden boxes were the collection device of choice but today most growers utilize burlap.
 Once the bag is full, the operator stops the machine, removes the bag and sets it on the bog, places an empty bag onto the machine and continues harvesting.
 After a sufficient amount of bags have been filled, the bags are then generally transported into larger containers.
 Some growers carry the bags off of the bog by hand, some by tractors with trailers, while others empty the bags into large plastic bins that can hold about 300 pounds of fruit.
-They they stack two more bins on top of the original bin, filling each bin as they proceed.
+They then stack two more bins on top of the original bin, filling each bin as they proceed.
 The stack of three bins is then flown off of the bog via helicopter and onto waiting flatbed trucks for delivery to the screening plant or storage barn.